PhotonVision/photonvision-docs/source/docs/hardware/customhardware.rst

 LED Support
 -----------

 For Raspberry-Pi based hardware, PhotonVision can use `PiGPIO <https://abyz.me.uk/rpi/pigpio/>`_ to control IO pins.
 The mapping of which pins control which LED's is part of the hardware config.
+By default, a high signal on the proper pin will make the LED turn on and vice versa.

 .. tab-set-code::
    .. code-block:: json